sudofox/sandboxescaper-christmasgift/README.md

      '---'
 ```

-The source code and solution/explanation for the challenge will be uploaded a week or two after Christmas
+The source code and solution/explanation for the challenge will be uploaded on January 1st, 2021.

+When you figure it out, comment on this issue: https://github.com/sudofox/sandboxescaper-christmasgift/issues/1

+I really hope you enjoy it :)